TaqdeesHigh/Git2Me/README.md

 - Shows a diff view to preview changes before applying
 - Supports user editing of suggested changes
 - Provides options for auto-approving future updates
+- Generates a new README.md file if one doesn't exist

 ## Requirements